department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/conversation-guide.md

 While you're looking at this demo tool, I would like you to *talk aloud* as much as possible so that you share what you're thinking, what you're doing, what you like, what you dislike, and what you're unsure about.

 I would like you to share your screen with me so I can watch you use the demo tool in your web browser.
-*(refer to Screen sharing instructions above, if needed)*
+- *(refer to Screen sharing instructions above, if needed)*

-I'll have you start from a website that I'm going to (spell/put into the Zoom chat/email/text) for you to click on (URL TBD). *(If asked, reassure that this is a legitimate link to what I want you to test.)*
+I'll have you start from a website that I'm going to *[spell/put into the Zoom chat/email/text]* for you to click on (URL TBD).
+- *(If asked, reassure that this is a legitimate link to what I want you to test.)*

 Do you see the link?

 ## Veteran Tasks

-Imagine that...

 **DRAFT TASK IDEAS:**
 overall: peruse the event listing of one-time and recurring events and register for some

 Find an event and sign up to attend when it's convenient for you
 - filter by date range
+  - any feedback on options
 - one-time event
 - recurring event
   - look at all occurrences of it (need to click "view more occurrences")